 With so much incredible innovation out there, it’s really remarkable to even grasp the concept of things becoming even more innovative.
 Josh’s talk opened my eyes up to the astounding world of mobile design, and not just that, but the cutting edge technologies that are just emerging.
 The fashion tech space, while big in our eyes, is still small and so often we’re locked in to what’s happening in our little world that we forget to look beyond that.
 Having seen so much in the fashion tech space already, I’m incredibly optimistic about seeing more and more technologies being embraced by the fashion industry.
 If this is not an indicator that more exciting applications and platforms are heading our way, then I don’t know what is.
 Prepare for an astounding future — a future of REAL technology in fashion.

-Cyndi Ramirez is Third Wave Fashion’s Brand & Business Development Manager.
+Cyndi Ramirez was Third Wave Fashion’s Brand & Business Development Manager.
 Third Wave Fashion has been your fashion tech think tank since 2011.
 We publish the first ever printed fashion tech magazine, Third Wave.
 Follow us on Twitter or subscribe to our newsletter to stay on top of the latest in fashion tech + wearables.